jupyter/governance/_sources/standing_committees_and_working_groups.md

 Standing Committees and Working Groups both:

-- Have a well-defined membership who make decisions using the [Jupyter Decision-Making Guide](decision_making.md).
+- Have a well-defined council which makes decisions using the [Jupyter Decision-Making Guide](decision_making.md).
-- Follow the membership appointment process outlined in their charter.
+- Follow the council appointment process outlined in their charter.
 - Are managed by, report to, and are accountable to the Executive Board.
 - Have charters that define their scope and purpose.
 Within those charters, they are free to make decisions autonomously.
 - Carry out their functions in a manner that is as open and transparent as possible given the unique dimensions of their charter.
-- Each Standing Committee and Working Group must have a public GitHub repository with basic information (members, charter, public meetings, SSC representative, etc.) for purposes of transparency and consistency.
+- Maintain a public GitHub repository with basic information (council members, charter, public meetings, SSC representative, etc.) for purposes of transparency and consistency.

 ## Standing Committees